-2.2 Summary of significant accounting policies

-a) Functional and presentation currency
+2.2 Summary of significant accounting policies a) Functional and presentation currency b) Basis of measurement c) Use of judgments and estimates

 The Condensed Standalone Financial Statements are presented in Indian Rupees, which is the Embassy Office Parks REIT's functional currency and the currency of the primary economic environment in which the Embassy Office Parks REIT operates.
 All financial information presented in Indian Rupees has been rounded off to nearest million except unit and per unit data.